 Display Details / Verbose Mode

-More details about current windows can be show with verbose mode.
-Verbose mode can be call
+More details about current windows can be shown with verbose mode.
+The verbose mode can be call

 -v option or